sixtysixx/hurtsir/content/index.md

 ### Quick Start

-1. Disable your AV temporarily.
+1. Disable your AV(antivirus) temporarily.
 2. Create a dedicated folder and exclude it from your AV.
 3. Place **Sirstrap**, **SirHurt Cleaner**, and **SirHurt** inside it.
 (DO NOT EXTRACT ANYTHING YET)
 4. Install both **VC Redist x86/x64** and the latest **.NET SDK**.